lee-zhg/devops101/Lab1/README.md

 3. Change the `resource group` to `Default` or your preferred resource group.

 4. Select `GitHub` as the source provider.
-This will reload the page with a Github configuration section.
+This will reload the page with a Github configuration selection.

 5. Enter `GitHub (https://github.com)` in the `Github Server` field.